5.10 Final Submission of Your Thesis

-The cover should be Standard Green – Arbelave Library Buckram No. 563.
-The front and back covers should be blank while the spine should have your name, thesis title (abbreviated to fit if necessary), degree, and year of first submission in gold lettering - see an illustration of how this should look.
+For the hard bound copy, the cover should be Standard Green – Arbelave Library Buckram No. 563.
+The front and back covers should be blank while the spine should have your name, thesis title (abbreviated to fit if necessary), degree, and year of first submission in gold lettering.

-All University of Leicester research students are required to submit an electronic copy of their thesis in addition to a hard bound printed copy.
+Since 2008 all University of Leicester postgraduate researchers have been required to submit an electronic copy of their thesis in addition to the hard bound printed copy.
 The electronic copy of the thesis is often referred to as an ethesis.

 Your ethesis is added to two digital research archives - the University's own Leicester Research Archive and the national Electronic Theses Online Service (EThOS).